Morr0/Atheer/ROADMAP.md

 # Atheer
 ## Roadmap:
 ### List of things to work on:
-- Reconsider client side validation and do it with Bootstrap 5
 - Revamp the UI of series
 - Revamp the controllers for article/series
 - Add better NotFound and Forbidden Handling